vansdardy/UBC-Note-Collections/README.md

     |CPSC 320|Intermediate Algorithm Design and Analysis|3|
     |ECON 356|Introduction to International Finance|3|
 - Year 3 (12 courses, 22 credits + 32 ECTS credits)
-    - In this school year, I had the opportunity to go on exchange to ETH Z\"urich for the first semester, hence the ECTS credits shown below.
-The German course was taken at the next door Universit\"at Z\"urich.
-However, I did get into a very bad mental state during the stay in Switzerland and after I returned to UBC.
-Luckily, at the time of writing this, I am doing better already.
-Thus, you may notice a lack of organized notes for this year's content except for the quantum physics course.
-That one, I really put a lot of effort, and should be preserved here.
-I am, however, going to slowly (I mean probably years) put together the notes for my ETHZ exchange, because they really are good courses, but I have yet been unable to understand them to a level up to which I can organize the notes.
-So, wish me luck.
     |Course Code|Course Name|Credits|
     |---|---|---|
     |402-0209-00L|Quantum Physics for Non-Physicists|6 ECTS|